abz-conf/abz-conf.github.io/.github/src/content/site/2027/CaseStudy.md

 ## Case Study

-As successfully practiced in previous editions of ABZ, the 13th edition of ABZ will include again special sessions dedicated to a shared real-life case study.
+As successfully practiced in previous editions of ABZ, the 13th edition of ABZ will again include special sessions dedicated to a shared real-life case study.

 The objective of this session is to enrich the set of case studies ([https://abz-conf.org/case-studies/](https://abz-conf.org/case-studies/)) developed with Rigorous State Based Methods with a practical and real-life case study.
 Its goal is also cross-fertilisation, enabling practitioners of the individual formal methods to better understand each other.

+We explicitly invite you to also submit contributions to case studies from previous conferences, which substantially extend the solutions presented there in one aspect or another.
+Possible enhancements could be new proof techniques, more elegant modeling, generation, verification, or validation of executable code, etc.

 The ABZ 2027 case study will be announced soon.

 ### ABZ 2027 invites:

-- **Case study papers**: Full papers reporting on the experiments conducted with any of the state based techniques in the scope of ABZ 2027 case study.
+- **Case study papers**: Full papers reporting on the experiments conducted with any of the state based techniques in the scope of ABZ 2027 case study or previous case studies.
 A paper of no more than *16 pages (excluding references)* in [LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) is expected and will be reviewed.

 Accepted papers will appear in the Springer LNCS proceedings.
 Page limits (including references and all appendices) for the final versions are 18 for case study papers.